oashyambukka/testrepo/README.md

 RESTful web services are exposed to allow the creation of Accounts and Messages.

 Session-based authentication is used.
 You must first connect, then login.
+The following user/password combinations are used for the TEST environment:

+- UCM - Un!5i3dc0N#n7
+- RecruitMax - $ecRu!m@XX

 1. Connect
 -------